maximbilan/UIAlertController-Customization/README.md

 }
 </pre>

 And the last point, we need to apply this controller to UIAlertAction.
-The same way using key ‘contentViewController’.
+The same way using key ‘<i>contentViewController</i>’.

 <pre>
 let switchAlert = SwitchAlertActionViewController()